charlesreid1-docker/pod-charlesreid1/README.md

 ```

 ## Secrets

+### nginx + letsencrypt

+Secrets (certificates) are dealt with by mounting volumes and files.

+Lets Encrypt generates certs in a container
+with a one-liner, dumps them to bind-mounted
+host directory.

+### mediawiki + mysql

 Gave up on Docker secrets, mainly because they are only available
 at runtime, and Docker provides no mechanism for build-time secrets.